paulmsmith/website/README.md

 4. Fork then clone this repository
 5. Install the dependancies with `yarn install`

-### Running the local server

-You can get a local server running by typing: `npm start`

-### Creating a production build

-Get a compiled and optimise build by typing: `npm build`

 ### Get the editor running correctly

 1. Download the ESLint and Prettier extensions for VSCode.